Failure Control

 Overview

-By default, security scanners will report findings but not fail the workflow.
-Use fail_on_severity to enforce quality gates based on severity levels.
+By default, security scanners report findings but do not fail.
+Use severity_threshold (SDK) or fail_on_severity (composite actions) to enforce quality gates based on severity levels.

 Configuration